yuanb01/goals/README.md

 1. french 5

 $ goals do 1
 You are making progress towards your "french" goal!
-You need to do this goal 4 more times.
+You need to do this goal 4 more times 🔁

 $ goals do french
 You are making progress towards your "french" goal!
-You need to do this goal 3 more times.
+You need to do this goal 3 more times 🔁

 $ goals list
 You have the following goals: